-Rebuilding Coral Reefs – The ICRS's urgent call for action
+Rebuilding Coral Reefs – The ICRS's urgent call to action

 The ICRS is not only representing a great part of the scientific coral community but also functioning as its mouthpiece, now urgently addressing the international policy community to take action on "three critical and interlinked areas of international policy—Climate Change, Biodiversity, and Sustainable Development" to help these magnificent, diverse, and economically important ecosystems survive into the next century.
 And time is pressing: "the coming year and decade likely offer the last chance for international, regional, national, and local entities to change the trajectory of coral reefs from heading towards world-wide collapse to heading towards slow but steady recovery."